kermitt2/delft/Readme.md

 > python3 nerTagger.py --dataset-type conll2003 --file-in data/test/test.ner.en.txt tag

+For instance for tagging the text with a specific architecture:

+> python3 nerTagger.py --dataset-type conll2003 --file-in data/test/test.ner.en.txt --architecture bert-base-en tag

 Note that, currently, the input text file must contain one sentence per line, so the text must be presegmented into sentences.
 To obtain the JSON annotations in a text file instead than in the standard output, use the parameter `--file-out`.
 Predictions work at around 7400 tokens per second for the BidLSTM_CRF architecture with a GeForce GTX 1080 Ti.

 This produces a JSON output with entities, scores and character offsets like this: